oobabooga/text-generation-webui/README.md

 Setup details and information about installing manually
 </summary>

-### One-click-installer
+### One-click installer

 The script uses Miniconda to set up a Conda environment in the `installer_files` folder.
+If you need to reinstall the requirements, just delete that folder and start the web UI again.

 If you ever need to install something manually in the `installer_files` environment, you can launch an interactive shell using the cmd script: `cmd_linux.sh`, `cmd_windows.bat`, `cmd_macos.sh`, or `cmd_wsl.bat`.

 * There is no need to run any of those scripts (`start_`, `update_wizard_`, or `cmd_`) as admin/root.
-* To install the requirements for extensions, you can use the `extensions_reqs` script for your OS.
-At the end, this script will install the main requirements for the project to make sure that they take precedence in case of version conflicts.
+* The `update_wizard_` script can be used to install requirements for extensions.
 * For additional instructions about AMD and WSL setup, consult [the documentation](https://github.com/oobabooga/text-generation-webui/wiki).
 * For automated installation, you can use the `GPU_CHOICE`, `USE_CUDA118`, `LAUNCH_AFTER_INSTALL`, and `INSTALL_EXTENSIONS` environment variables.
 For instance: `GPU_CHOICE=A USE_CUDA118=FALSE LAUNCH_AFTER_INSTALL=FALSE INSTALL_EXTENSIONS=TRUE ./start_linux.sh`.